TheBoonAI/webhook_examples/README.md

 # Webhook Example Integrations
-This repo contains examples of how to use the Boon AI webhooks to integrate with other applications.
+This repo contains examples using Boon AI webhooks to integrate with other applications.